Waris (serial): Plot

-Meanwhile, a blood feud ensues between the families of Hayat Muhammad and that of Fateh Sher.
+Meanwhile, a blood feud ensues between the families of Hayat Muhammad and Fateh Sher.
 In rural Punjabi culture, it is a huge insult for a man, if his fiancé marries someone else.
 To avenge this grave insult, Dilawar's older brother launches a failed attack on Fetah Sher's village, where police were lying in wait in anticipation of an attack.
 To save his older brother, Dilawar gives a false statement to the police saying he launched the attack and not his brother.
 For this (false) acknowledgement, Dilawar is sentenced to ten years in prison.
 While Dilawar is serving his term, his older brother goes out to seek and kill Fateh Sher.
 But before he can get to Fateh Sher, Fateh Sher kills him.
 These events catalyze a deep rage and hatred in Dilawar against Fateh Sher.
 Upon his release from prison, he only has one purpose in life - to seek out and kill Fateh Sher.

 Fateh Sher was last spotted in Sikandarpur, the fiefdom of Chaudhry Hashmat.
 It is very difficult for any outsider to come to Sikandarpur without attracting the scrutiny of Chaudhry Hashmat and his servants.
 To get to Sikandarpur, Dilawar starts working as a servant for Chaudhry Yaqub in Lahore.
 When Chaudhry Hashmat visits his son Chaudhry Yaqub in Lahore to purchase a high-pedigree dog (Crystal) from Saulat Mirza, the latter turns down all offers, infuriating Chaudhry Hashmat who is not used to taking no for an answer.
 Seizing the opportunity to earn Chaudhry Hashmat's favor, Dilawar steals the prized dog, Crystal, from Saulat Mirza and brings it to Chaudhry Hashmat.
 This act endears Dilawar to Chaudhry Hashmat and lets Dilawar into Chaudhry Hashmat's inner circle of confidants and servants.
 Chaudhry Hashmat takes Dilawar with him to Sikandarpur.